 - Translate consent forms to the most common non-English languages that you encounter in your practice, and verify that the form is translated correctly.

 Patient Safety Measures

 Every physician should develop his or her own style and system for the informed consent process, making it easier to avoid omissions and—more importantly—ensuring consistency of application.

 Do not speed through the process.
 Give the patient and the family time to absorb and comprehend the information.
 Preprinted materials are extremely helpful for patient understanding and will serve as a trigger for other questions.

 Assess the patient’s level of understanding just before documenting the process.
 One way of doing this is to ask the patient to repeat back to you his or her understanding of the information you have communicated.
 This will increase the likelihood that you will be able to manage the patient’s expectations effectively.

 If you and your patient have completed the informed consent process and your patient declines your recommendations, see our article on “Informed Refusal” for further guidance.
 You can also contact the Department of Patient Safety and Risk Management for assistance.
-Contact us at firstname.lastname@example.org or (800) 421-2368.
+Contact us at (800) 421-2368 or by email.